alainashinde/simplebiofactory/README.md

-simplified initial versions of Biofactory: Biomanufacturing AI Model; for illustrative purposes only
+simplified initial versions of Biofactory: Personalized Biomanufacturing AI Model; for illustrative purposes only